There are thousands of B2B sales books out there. It seems everyone’s writing sales books, and not all sales books will help you.

 “This book will help you understand the process you must take to convince a human to say yes.
 People are always being drawn many different directions, and this book helps you understand why we behave in the way we do.
 With thoughtful persuasion, marketers and salespeople can help convince leads to say yes more often.

 Influence is a must read for every marketer or salesperson.
-Most sales books focus on specific steps to take to close a deal — this sales book is different.
+Most sales books focus on specific steps to close a deal — this is different.
 It truly helps you understand the psychology behind decision making, and provides a framework of 6 universal principles that you will start to identify in all parts of life.”

 Recommended by: Ben Johnson, Head of Content at Proof